solar2d/plugins.solar2d.com/README.md

 This directory contains plugins available for Solar2D/CoronaSDK game engine.

+## Migration from the old store

+This migration can be done easily and automatically by Vlad.
+If you have a plugin I think the Corona Markety, create an issue to migrate it (make sure you want your plugin to be distributed free of charge).

+## Structure

 Individual plugin descriptions lives in `plugins/` directory.

 Plugins should be hosted on GitHub as released assets.
 Example of the plugin: